tgrall-octodemo/azure-spring-cloud-petclinic-mic-srv/README.md

 Use the `application.yml` in the root of this project to load configuration into the Config Server in Azure Spring Cloud. https://github.com/azure-samples/spring-petclinic-microservices-config has been replaced by [https://github.com/ezYakaEagle442/spring-petclinic-microservices-config](https://github.com/ezYakaEagle442/spring-petclinic-microservices-config/blob/main/application.yml) to enforce TLS

+Note: when testing locally, the config-server is cached at C:\Users\%USERNAME%\AppData\Local\Temp\config-repo-XXXXXXXXXXXXX When deploying to Azure Spring Cloud, the config-server project should NOT be deployed, the discovery-server neither.

 ```bash
     az spring-cloud config-server set \
         --config-file application.yml \